 Actively discuss growth as the measure of success and make it visible.
 Invest your school community in data-driven practices by communicating information about assessments, results, and data-driven action steps.
 Involve all stakeholders in planning and decision-making to help every student achieve growth.
 Make growth goals visible and track progress in a transparent way, celebrating success and providing targeted support where needed.

 Hallmark #5: Take an Intentional, Structured Approach to Differentiation and Remediation

 Use a data-driven approach to identify students who may need more support or enrichment and develop corresponding instructional plans.
 Leaders support teachers to prioritize students for differentiation and plan instruction.

 Hallmark #6: Provide Support and Professional Development

 Use data to target staff support and resources.
-Both teachers and leaders should continually strengthen their data practice and data-driven instruction.
-Leaders support teachers in learning how to use data to make instructional decisions and engaging other stakeholders in data-driven best practices.
-They select and schedule professional development topics strategically and participate alongside teachers.
+Both teachers and leaders should continuously strengthen their data practice and data-driven instruction.
+Leaders support teachers in learning how to use data by selecting and scheduling professional development topics strategically and participating alongside teachers.

 “Why Can’t the i-Ready Test Be Shorter?”—The Goldilocks Parable

 What is the right length for a student assessment?
 The simple answer is: as long as is necessary for the test to provide the right data that is of sufficient quality to meet the wide variety of needs of teachers and administrators.READ BLOG POST